AjStraight619/edge-detection-app/README.md

 - **Windows users**: You may need to install Git Bash or WSL to run the bash scripts

 ## Development

-- The backend auto-detects changes to the Python code
 - The frontend uses Vite's hot module replacement for fast development